 Day Jokes and Stories

 There is something special about April Fool's day morning.
-Get into the mood, review past master-pieces then get ideas for a really good practical joke.
+Get into the mood, review past master-pieces then get ideas for a really good

 - 2012 April Fools Hoaxes